Ibrahim Abubakar: Research and publications

 He co-edited the Oxford Specialist Handbook in Infectious Disease Epidemiology published in 2016.
 His work on mass gathering medicine in 2012 as part of the Lancet infectious Diseases Mass Gathering Medicine Series generated media interest due to the potential impact of pandemics in crowded settings (London 2012: Mass gathering risks disease spreading).

 He is widely published in tuberculosis epidemiology, diagnosis and control with media coverage including research on tuberculosis screening, work showing high risk of TB in pregnancy and the postpartum period, tuberculosis and air travel, and on the effects of BCG in TB prevention.
 He leads the E-DETECT TB project in Europe for the early detection of tuberculosis, which in Romania has led to the expansion of mobile x-ray screening through €15 million investment in similar units to travel around the country.
+He is currently the coordinator of the END-VOC EU funded international consortium of cohort studies on covid-19 variants.

-He has an h-index of 90 according to Google Scholar.
+He has an h-index of 100 according to Google Scholar.